the top 8 questions to ask before you hire a contractor

 3) Will you provide references?

 It may feel uncomfortable, but asking a contractor for references to support their claims is essential.
 First-hand references are critical in researching the best commercial construction company to hire for your project.
-Speaking directly to another consumer who has worked with a particular contractor will give evidence of the claims and statements a contractor will make regarding their experience.
+Speaking directly to another consumer who has worked with a particular contractor will provide evidence of the claims and statements a contractor makes about their experience.
 You must enter these conversations prepared to ask specific questions about your project.

 4) What is your average and largest valued commercial construction contract?

-Asking a contractor about their average and largest valued contract will provide valuable insight into their capacity and resources, the contractor’s financial stability, their ability to manage complex projects, plus a level of quality assurance.
+Asking a contractor about their average and largest valued contract will provide valuable insight into their capacity and resources, financial stability, ability to manage complex projects, and quality assurance.

-Since large contracts often have higher visibility publicly and in the industry, this question also speaks to a contractor’s reputation.
+Since large contracts often have greater public and industry visibility, this question also speaks to a contractor’s reputation.
 It is an excellent time to ask for references and testimonials from past clients.

 Top 7 Construction Upgrade Ideas